 - $q{t,i,r}$ denotes the requested demand of bidder i for county r at the clock price of round t, given all bids that bidder i has submitted so far in this round.
-In particular, if all the bids that are submitted by bidder i for county r (or for the CMA that contains county r in the case of CMA-level bids) are applied during bid processing, then its processed demand will be $q{t,i,r}$ . - $b_r$ denotes the number of bidding units associated with county r.
+In particular, if all the bids that are submitted by bidder i for county r are applied during bid processing, then its processed demand will be $q{t,i,r}$ . - $b_r$ denotes the number of bidding units associated with county r.